 Now that the You’ve Been Boo’ed giving chain is in full swing, it’s time to spin a web of festive decor around the office.
 Initiate a desk decoration contest by passing out numbers to be displayed on each decked-out desk, and setting up a fun voting box in a prominent location—near the bulletin board or next to the water cooler perhaps?
 See just how creative your fellow worker bees can get as they hang cobwebs on their computer monitors and build graveyards on their desktops—maybe even a skeleton will be posed to assist the bookkeeper with pulling files.
 The options are as endless as the afterlife.

 The day before the main event, i.e. the Halloween office party, pass out a voting slip to everyone in the office so they can write down the number of their favorite desk and add it to the voting box.
 The first, second, and third place winning desks will be given the recognition they deserve, and some fantastic prizes, to kick off the party.
-Who wouldn’t want to win a handmade Halloween wreath to welcome Trick-or-Treaters knocking on your front door?
+Who wouldn’t want to win a spooky Halloween wreath to welcome Trick-or-Treaters knocking on your front door?
 Or, maybe the runners up can take home a dangerously delicious-smelling seasonal jar candle.

 You’ve been “boo’ed,” now let’s eat some ghoulishly gourmet food.
 Challenge your office mates to bring their most creatively festive, and delicious, Halloween dishes or desserts.
 If ideas are needed, having some fabulously freaky cookbooks on hand at your desk will give coworkers an ideal place to draw their appetizing inspirations from.